shekharbiswas/Matplotlib-plots/README.md

 # Matplotlib-plots

-This project contains samples of matplotlib plots.
+This project contains sample plots built using matplotlib.